-This convoy would appear to be the one which crossed into Ukraine at Cheremshyne.
+This convoy seen above would appear to be the one which crossed into Ukraine at Cheremshyne.
 Presumably the OSCE UAV followed the convoy for around 50km as it drove from the border to the city.
 The compound has been used by Russia-led forces since 2015.
-It’s notable for having military transport trucks in it, indicating it’s probably used as a supply depot.
+It’s notable for having military transport trucks in it, indicating it’s probably a supply depot.
 Coordinates 48°32’22.74″N 39°19’39.27″E

 In red, I’ve highlighted the part of the compound seen in the above OSCE image.